 Intestinal rehabilitation is the science that stimulates the amazing ability of the intestine to adapt to different and unexpected medical and surgical conditions.
 It encompasses pharmacological, dietary and surgical options that can maximize intestinal adaptation and function.

 The CUIRE Program at Johns Hopkins All Children's Hospital will coordinate care for patients with complex intestinal disorders in the hospital, after discharge and upon readmission.

-Short bowel syndrome and similar disorders in which the muscles of the digestive system do not work normally can lead to instestinal failure.
-Those that requre intestinal rehabilitation include:
+Short bowel syndrome and similar disorders in which the muscles of the digestive system do not work normally can lead to intestinal failure.
+Those that require intestinal rehabilitation include:

 - Necrotizing enterocolitis (surgical NEC)

 The pediatric intestinal rehabilitation program is devoted to preventing liver failure using medical, surgical, and nutritional rehabilitation strategies with a goal of avoiding transplantation through intestinal rehabilitation.
 The benefits lead to shorter stays in the intensive care unit and fewer complications.

 This team evaluates patients meeting criteria for rehabilitation as they focus on ensuring continuity of care by integrating treatment plans among the team members, the patient and the family.
 Patient and provider education along with improved clinical outcomes is the cornerstone of the program.

 - Registered Dieticians